They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 It wasn’t long before she needed a crowbar to open and close her back door.
 Insects started crawling out of the cracks, which appeared on both levels.
 Seeking repairs, she hired a contractor in July who discovered a five-inch-wide crack under her carpet, spanning multiple rooms.
 The contractor suggested her unit was unlevel and too unsafe for them to fix.

 Afraid her home could crumble around her following the condo collapse in Surfside, Fla., Brown sent pictures to her neighbors of her hand in the crack and urged them all to check under their carpets.
-The reality became impossible to ignore: the cracks were everywhere — and getting bigger.
+The reality became impossible to ignore: The cracks were everywhere — and getting bigger.

-In early August, a resident experiencing similar issues forwarded Brown’s message to city leaders with a desperate plea: “We are in serious danger.”
+In early August, a resident experiencing similar problems forwarded Brown’s message to city leaders with a desperate plea: “We are in serious danger.”

 Brown is among many first-time homeowners who participated in a District program meant to spur property ownership, particularly among Black and low-income families.
 But she and nearly 30 others who live in the Talbert Street building — constructed in 2017 with city subsidies — may be forced to flee their homes Monday after an engineering firm determined the structure of the building was unsafe.